kmorawala/Face-Check-in/README.md

 A second Python program to capture user image is also included, so the user can easily have their images taken and stored at the folder of the user's choice.

-Further, we used the following Head Pose Image Database to test our model for various face angles:
+Further, we used the following Head Pose Image Database (at http://www-prima.inrialpes.fr/perso/Gourier/Faces/HPDatabase.html) to test our model for various face angles:

 N. Gourier, D. Hall, J. L. Crowley
 Estimating Face Orientation from Robust Detection of Salient Facial Features